SNAPSHOT-India stocks, bonds, rupee, swap, call at 0431 GMT

 -------------------------------------

-Benchmark five-year swap rate down 7 basis points at 7.16 percent, while the one-year rate 6 basis points lower at 7.76 pct.
+Benchmark five-year swap rate up 2 bps at 7.27 pct, while one-year rate falls 1 bp to 7.84 pct.

 CALL MONEY